 The COVID-19 pandemic has been declared a National Public Health Emergency in the United States, and on March 8, 2020, Oregon Governor Kate Brown declared a state of emergency to address the spread of COVID-19 in Oregon.
-The outbreak in Oregon and other parts of the United States, as well as the response to COVID-19 by federal, state and local governments could have a continued material adverse impact on economic and market conditions in the United States, which may negatively affect our business and operations.
-The COVID-19 pandemic and the government responses to the outbreak presents continued uncertainty and risk with respect to the Company and its performance and financial results.
+The outbreak in Oregon and other parts of the United States, as well as the response to COVID-19 by federal, state and local governments have had a material adverse impact on economic and market conditions in the United States.
+Although the administration of vaccines in Oregon and throughout the United States contributed to the lifting of restrictive measures, there remains ongoing uncertainty about the impact of COVID-19 variations on infection levels.
+The re-emergence of significant increases in infection rates could result in governments re-imposing some restrictive measures that could reduce or impair economic activity.
+Consequently, the COVID-19 pandemic and the government responses to the outbreak presents continued uncertainty and risk with respect to the Company and its performance and financial results.

-With the exception of key operations personnel, we have shifted our office staff to remote workstations, and we expect we will continue to operate remotely until state and local government restrictions have been lifted and management determines it is safe for employees to return to offices.
-Far exceeding the required Oregon Healthy Authority protocols, a new state-of-the-art UV light filtration has been installed in the Company's HVAC system to reduce harmful viruses in the air at its tasting room locations and staff offices.
+Exceeding the required Oregon Healthy Authority protocols, a state-of-the-art UV light filtration has been installed in the Company's HVAC system to reduce harmful viruses in the air at its tasting room locations and staff offices.

-We have not yet experienced significant disruptions to our supply chain network, however any future stay-at-home orders or other restrictions imposed by our local or state governments may have a negative impact on our future direct to consumer sales.
-In response to the closure and capacity restrictions on our tasting rooms, the Company launched curbside pick-ups, and complimentary shipping specials with minimum purchase, which have been able to mitigate the expected declines in direct to consumer sales.
+We have not yet experienced significant disruptions to our supply chain network; however, any future restrictions imposed by our local or state governments may have a negative impact on our future direct to consumer sales.

-Additionally, the demand for the Company's wine sold directly or through distributors to restaurants, bars, and other hospitality locations will likely be significantly reduced in the near-term due to orders restricting consumers from visiting, as well as in some cases the temporary closure of such establishments.
+Additionally, the demand for the Company's wine sold directly or through distributors to restaurants, bars, and other hospitality locations could be reduced in the near-term due to the re-imposition of orders from state and local governments restricting consumers from visiting, as well as in some cases the temporary closure of such establishments.

-The extent of the impact of the COVID-19 pandemic on the Company's business is highly uncertain and difficult to predict, as the response to the pandemic is continuing to evolve.
+The extent of the future impact of the COVID-19 pandemic on the Company's business is highly uncertain and difficult to predict, as the response to the pandemic is continuing to evolve.
 The severity of the impact of the COVID-19 pandemic on the Company's business will depend on a number of factors, including, but not limited to, the duration and severity of the pandemic and the extent and severity of the impact on the Company's customers, all of which are uncertain and cannot be predicted.